 Study menu-> Change study information -> Active study?
 Select “Yes.”

-Studies are automatically deactivated at the end of every quarter.
-You have to reactivate them each quarter to continue collecting data.
+Studies are automatically deactivated at the end of every semester.
+You have to reactivate them each semester to continue collecting data.

 Participants will only be able to sign up for your study when you have created timeslots for them.
 When viewing a particular study, go to Study menu -> View/administer timeslots.